kellykochanski/rescal-snow/paper/paper.md

 It simulates 10-100 m domains at 0.05-0.20 m resolution, allowing it to capture all but the smallest snow bedforms.
 The simulation is adapted from a cellular automaton sand dune model, ReSCAL [@Narteau2014], and inherits ReSCAL's granular transport capacities.
 We have added features to simulate processes unique to snow, including snowfall and time-dependent cohesion.
-Fluid processes are modelled with a lattice gas cellular automaton, a method chosen to provide a good approximation to the Navier-Stokes equation at reasonable computational cost.
+Fluid processes are modeled with a lattice gas cellular automaton, a method chosen to provide a good approximation to the Navier-Stokes equation at reasonable computational cost.
-Finally, the backbone of the simulation is a cellular automaton, an algorithm known to be particularly good for modelling self-organization.
+Finally, the backbone of the simulation is a cellular automaton, an algorithm known to be particularly good for modeling self-organization.

 ![](../docs/example_images/rescal-snow_transitions.png)